pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ###<a id='k8s-node-sizes'></a> Kubernetes Cluster Nodes VMs and Sizes

 The following table lists sizing information for Kubernetes cluster node VMs.
-The size and resource consumption of these VMs are configurable in the **Plans** section of the Tanzu Kubernetes Grid Integrated Edition tile.
+The size and resource consumption of these VMs are configurable in the **Plans** section of the {{  vars.product }} tile.

 <table>
   <tr>